ladderlife/om-css/README.md

 ### Referring to global classes

 Collocating CSS within components is not enough for every use case.
 At times, you may want to use a global CSS class that is defined somewhere else.
-Referring to classes defined in another location is possible both in om-css's styles vector and in the components implementation.
+Referring to classes defined in another location is possible both in Om-css's styles vector and in the components implementation.

 To reference externally defined CSS classes in the collocated styles, simply use the `$` prefix instead of the normal CSS `.` prefix.
-To do so in the components `render` implementation, use either one of `:className` or `:class-name`. om-css will only prefix classes that appear in the `:class` prop.
+To do so in the components `render` implementation, use either one of `:className` or `:class-name`.
+Om-css will only prefix classes that appear in the `:class` prop.

 The following example shows how this is done in practice.
 The CSS generated by the styles vector of `example-component` is what you might expect and is presented below the component implementation.